0xhunterkiller/berry/DEVLOG.md

 - There will be a k8s style rbac, resources, verbs and users...that's all!
 - wrote an organization generator (kind of a sidequest, but will prove crucial for testing system integrity in the future)
 - setup complete cobra-cli (writing each function is remaining)

+## May 20, 2025

+- Wrote code for marshalling user, role and resource data models.
+- BerryCTL development is happening side by side, where I have finished writing a cobra cli, with create, delete, get and apply commands.
+There is also a `can` command that will help users find out who has access to what.
+It is also being written in golang.